 The liquid crystal display (LCD) was developed to remove heat and washout.
 Also, LCDs allow a variety of characters and complex graphics to be created as well.
 In this project, you will investigate the LCD using the Raspberry Pi.
 The Raspberry Pi will allow simple text messages to be displayed on an LCD using the Python programming language.
 You will use the Adafruit LCD library to experiment with the RPi LCD controller to display simple text messages.
-The block diagram for our RPi LCD controller is shown in Figure 1.
-Also, I included the Parts List for building the RPi LCD controller as well.

 Before we begin our hands-on investigation of LCDs, let's find out how they work.
 The LCD is traditionally used to show data, graphics, or both on electrified glass plates.
 Typical LCD parts consist of a controller and a glass substrate material.
 LCD segments mounted on the glass substrate material are operated by an electronic controller that consists of a microprocessor or microcontroller.

 The LCD's crystal segments are placed between glass plates with electrodes.
 In order for the crystal segments to form letters or characters, a small AC RMS voltage is needed.
 The AC RMS voltage turns on the crystal segments.The electronic device responsible for managing this electrified voltage for the crystal segments is the LCD controller.
 To assure the timing sequences to turn on or off the crystal segments are correct, a microprocessor or microcontroller is used inside of the LCD controller.
 Typical LCD controllers used to operate the crystal segments are the HD44780 and KS0066 devices.
 LCDs come a variety of column-row versions such as 8x1,16x1, 20x 2, and 20 x4.
 The display unit you will be using for this project is the standard 16 x 2 LCD.
-A typical LCD and its controller, identified by U2, are shown in the figure below.

 Now that we have basic knowledge of the LCD, you are ready to begin building the RPi LCD controller.